Diplomatic Model

 On the diplomatic side, our model should provide an at least approximate graphical representation of the snapshot.

-Note that this is not a requirement for the textual side of the model; we could just implement this without its graphical counterpart, which in some cases might be less relevant or too costly.
-So this is just an additional part of the model, which is anyway designed to preserve the separation between these two layers.
+Note that this is not a requirement for the textual side of the model; we could just implement this without its graphical counterpart.
+This is an additional part of the model, which is anyway designed to preserve the separation between these two layers.

 In the course of evolution of the project, two alternative strategies for representing visuals have been defined.

-The original strategy is purely graphical, and more faithful in reproducing the facsimile image, literally re-drawing on top of it (via SVG), and positioning added text according to diplomatic metadata.
-Animations are used to represent the temporal flow of operations.
-This method, while accurate, can be complex and time-consuming, unless driven by a more automated data flow for imaging.
+The original strategy was purely graphical, and more faithful in reproducing the facsimile image, literally re-drawing on top of it (via SVG), and positioning added text according to diplomatic metadata.
+Animations were defined for each SVG for which a specific entrance was desired to represent the temporal flow of operations.
+This method, while accurate, could be complex and time-consuming, unless driven by a more automated data flow for imaging.

 To enhance efficiency and provide more granular data at the visual level, a new, symbolic approach has been introduced abstracting the visualization process.
 Instead of redrawing each sign, operations are described using rendition features (like “diagonal line”, “box”, “cross”, “below and to the left”, “shifted right”, etc.), while the visualization engine uses this visual grammar to do the math to properly size and position each element.